tomislavjovanovski/qa-automation-framework/README.md

 ## Overview

-This project is a Playwright + TypeScript automation framework created as part of the Quipu technical assignment.
+This project is a Playwright + TypeScript automation framework created as part of the technical assignment.

 It supports API and Web testing with shared infrastructure while allowing both layers to run independently.
 The framework is configuration-driven and can be extended to support additional regions without changing the test implementation.